 These programs and accomplishments provide an opportunity to engage in an interdisciplinary approach to the study of early Christianity that will enhance the understanding of the early development of Christianity.
 Such an approach will also provide greater understanding of the cultural and religious milieu in which Christianity arose and developed, and in the dynamic interaction of the common and distinctive elements in the development of Judaism, Christianity and Islam.

-A Departmental Home
+A Departmental Home Already Exists

 The University of Michigan is structurally positioned to accommodate and develop a major center for early Christian studies that adopts an interdisciplinary approach.
-Unlike most other universities, the University of Michigan houses the study of all three major religions in the same department—the Department of Middle East Studies.
+Unlike most other universities, the University of Michigan houses the study of all three major religions in the same department—the Department of Near Eastern Studies.
 This structure would facilitate cooperative and dynamic interaction among scholars within these religious study programs.
 Further, the strong, existing program, Christianity in the Greco-Roman World, maintains affiliations with the Interdepartmental Program in Classical Art and Archaeology, the Interdepartmental Program in Greek and Roman History, the Kelsey Museum of Archaeology, the Department of Classical Studies and the Frankel Center for Judaic Studies.
 Thus, the existing structures at the University of Michigan are uniquely suited to support a preeminent early Christian studies center, and to facilitate “cross-pollination” and other synergies to enhance and develop such a center.